jdillard/personal-site/source/_trips/2017-10-01-first-24-hours-in-yosemite.md

 I flew into Fresno so we could stock up on supplies at the Grocery Outlet before driving back towards the valley.
-A drive he had done several times, since he started doing vanlife a few months prior.
+A drive he had done several times, since he started doing van life a few months prior.
 Given that the experience was new to me, I didn't know which corner we rounded would reveal that iconic valley view of El Capitan and Half Dome, as he waited with baited breathe in anticipation of my reaction.